Rich-Nardone/CS490-Food-Website/README.md

 		CONSUMER_SECRET
 		TOKEN
 		TOKEN_SECRET
+		SPOON_KEY
-	Add your keys and tokens next to their respective variable names.
+	Add your keys and tokens from your keys.env file next to their respective variable names.

 7. Configure requirements.txt with all requirements needed to run your app.
 	For this app all thats needed is:
 		Flask
 		python-dotenv
 		tweepy

 8. Configure Procfile with the command needed to run your app.
 	For this app all thats needed is:
 		web: python main.py